-- Fire up PowerPoint, Word or Excel
+- Fire up PowerPoint, Word, or Excel

 - Evaluate what pops up

 If you get the Help menu, your Function keys are dominant (my personal preference and setup).
+This means that there is no action required on your end.
+Your function keys are active.

-Before you switch your setup and commit, here’s the main reason why new computers start with the new media key setup.
+Before you switch your setup and commit, here’s the main reason why new computers start with the new Media key setup.

 Most people barely use any keyboard shortcuts at all.
 They just don’t.